kater-ai/kater-docs/doc/connect/Snowflake.md

 ## Prerequisites
 ### Create a Role
-Ensure the default role of the account being used, or the role you provide in the connection, has necessary grants for all the objects in your databases.
+In your Snowflake UI, ensure the default role of the account being used, or the role you provide in the connection, has necessary grants for all the objects in your databases.

-The role should have the following grants:
+The Snowflake role should have the following grants:
 - `USAGE` and `MONITOR` on the database (for the information schema to be accessible).
 - Read-only access to all the tables, views, and materialized views in the database that you want Kater to access.

 Following [access control framework design](../../blog/Access%20Control%20Framework%20Design), you can create a Kater-specific role and grant the necessary permissions to it.
 Then, you can assign this role to the user you use to connect to Snowflake.

-### Set Permissions for the Role
+### Set Permissions for the Role in Snowflake
 If you haven't already set up access permissions in Snowflake, you can do so by following the script below:

 ```sql